puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enlightenment-windows-updates.md

 ## Updates and the user experience

-Updates won’t change the user experience until the stable channel of the next version of Microsoft Edge is installed.
+Updates won’t change the user experience until the Stable channel of the next version of Microsoft Edge is installed.
 Installing Microsoft Edge Beta, Dev, or Canary won’t trigger any changes in Windows.
 These browser releases will be installed alongside existing browsers.

-When all the updates are applied AND the stable channel of the next version of Microsoft Edge is installed at the system-level, the following changes will take effect on the system:
+When all the updates are applied AND the Stable channel of the next version of Microsoft Edge is installed at the system-level, the following changes will take effect on the system:

 - All start menu pins, tiles, and shortcuts for the current version of Microsoft Edge will migrate to the next version of Microsoft Edge.
 - All taskbar pins and shortcuts for the current version of Microsoft Edge will migrate to the next version of Microsoft Edge.